17 Easy Ways To Cure Writer’s Block Fast And Start Writing

 It’s unusual for me not to want to write.
 But there are times when writing becomes difficult.

-Perhaps if I am feeling a bit off-color or worse, suffering from the flu or a cold, or if I am in a seriously grumpy mood.
+It can happen if I am feeling a bit off-color or worse, suffering from the flu or a cold, or in a seriously grumpy mood.

 Yes, that can happen, even to someone who is as jovial as me, most days.